 \subsection{Nanochannel grafted with polyzwitterionic brushes}

 Fig. \ref{fig:2} shows dimensionless electric potential as a function of dimensionless position for a nanochannel grafted with poly-zwitterionic brushes for different counts of layered charges.

+In the condition of $\frac{{ez\sigma _k \lambda H}}{{k_B T\varepsilon _0 \varepsilon }} = \left( { - 1} \right)^{k + 1}$, $\sigma_k$ may be negative or positive, whereas other parameters all are positive.
+Therefore, the first meaning of this condition is that all the layered charges have an equal magnitude.
+The second meaning is that any layered charge with an odd number has positive sign, while any charge with an even number has negative sign.
+The expression is included in equation of electrostatic potential Eq. (\ref{eq:4} ), for the sake of simplicity, the absolute magnitude is set to 1.
+The fluctuation appearing in Fig.\ref{fig:2} ensures discontinuity of electric field strength appearing at locations of layered charges.
 From Fig. \ref{fig:2}, we can confirm that since Debye-H\"uckel equation is a linear differential equation and the principle of superposition is satisfied, the overall self-consistent electric field is the sum of self-consistent electric potentials due to layered charges.
-Consequently, we insist that when increasing the number of layered charges, variation width of electric potential over the whole space becomes narrower
+Consequently, we insist that when increasing the number of layered charges, variation width of electric potential over the whole space becomes narrower.

-Fig. \ref{fig:3}(a) and (b) demonstrates that for small values of t, velocity profiles exhibit the behavior like the electric potential.
+Fig. \ref{fig:3}(a) and (b) demonstrate that for small values of t, velocity profiles exhibit the behavior like the electric potential.
 This is a natural consequence from linear relation between electric potential and electroosmotic velocity.
-In the case of odd $n$, transient electroosmotic velocity is positive, while $n$ is even, the velocity has negative values.
+In the case of odd $n$, transient electroosmotic velocity is positive, while if $n$ is even, the velocity has negative values.
 It can be explained by applying the fact that the charges at distant positions from the surface plays an important role on determination of the direction of the total electroosmotic flow.
-Fig. \ref{fig:3}(a)-(d) displays that a large $\lambda_1$ requires a more time to reach at steady state as compared to the case of lower $\lambda_1$.
-This is a consequence from the nature of transient response time.
+Fig. \ref{fig:3}(a)-(d) display that a large $\lambda_1$ requires a more time to reach at steady state as compared to the case of lower $\lambda_1$.
+This is a consequence from the definition of transient response time.